Seminar in Finance

 Form of the module (i.e. obligatory, elective etc.): Elective

-Prerequisites: Registration is required (see "Weitere Informationen").
+Prerequisites: Registration is required.
 Access to this course will be restricted if there are far more students wishing to take this course than the limit we can accommodate.
 Good knownledge in (corporate) finance is desirable.
+Grundlagenausbildung should be completed.

 Person responsible for module: Prof. Dr. Karl L. Keiber

 Name of the professor: Prof. Dr. Karl L. Keiber